catamphetamine/react-styling/README.md

 So I wrote this little module.
 All it does is it takes your CSS-alike text and transforms it to a valid JSON style object for your React components.
 It's simple and tiny.
 It's unobtrusive and unopinionated (if you think it is - go create an issue or a pull request).

-There is also some ["Radium"](https://github.com/FormidableLabs/radium) thing on the internets.
+There is also this [Radium](https://github.com/FormidableLabs/radium) thing on the internets.
+It allows you to (citation):

+  * Conceptually simple extension of normal inline styles
+  * Browser state styles to support :hover, :focus, and :active
+  * Media queries
+  * Automatic vendor prefixing
+  * Keyframes animation helper
+  * ES6 class and createClass support

-You can use this module with that Radium too: write you styles in text, then transform the text using react-styling into a JSON object, and then use that JSON object with that Radium thing.
+And you can use this module with this Radium thing too: write you styles in text, then transform the text using react-styling into a JSON object, and then use that JSON object with Radium, and it will work.
+If you opt in to use the "modifiers" feature of this module then you won't have to write style={[style.a, style.a.b]}, you can just write style={style.b}.

 ## Installation